JingyiBian612/Geant4DNA_v11.3.0_temppH/examples/extended/medical/dna/chem6/TemppH_dependency_modification.md

 This project is a modified version of Geant4-DNA v11.3.0  adapted to simulate water radiolysis under different temperature and pH conditions.

+## Acknowledgement

+This repository is a modification of the original open-source project [Geant4DNA](http://geant4-dna.org)

+The base code and structure are developed by the Geant4DNA collaboration and licensed under [original license name].

 ## Features

 - Updated G4EmDNAChemistry_option3 with the addition of temperature- and pH- dependency
+-
 - Temperature and pH values can be set in chem6.cc

 ## Detailed description of the modification

 /geant4_11.3.0_source/examples/extended/medical/dna/chem6/chem6.cc